Northern General Transport Company: Early history

+Post-war

 After 1945, Northern and United started more co-operation on routes and further expansion in the Chester-le-Street and Stanley areas.
 As for vehicles, Guy, Leyland and Crossley were quite common.
 In the 1950s Northern bought up more smaller bus operators and with expanding industry at the time rebodied quite a few of their prewar buses.
 However, by the late 1950s these were showing their age, so in 1959 Northern General placed one of the first big orders for the new Leyland Atlantean.

 By now the friendly rivalry between Northern and United was at its peak, and United being a Tilling Group company had Bristol Lodekkas and the underpowered Atlanteans put Northern at a disadvantage.
 After assessing and testing a demonstrator AEC Routemaster, Northern placed an initial order for 18, followed by another 32, and later prototype RMF1254 was purchased.
 They were fitted with Leyland engines and a higher-ratio rear axle for operation on longer trunk routes.
 However, throughout the 1970s it became increasingly uneconomic to have conductors on inter-urban services.
 Despite driver and customer satisfaction, Northern had little option but to replace them.
 Northern placed a large order for Bristol VRs with Eastern Coach Works and Willowbrook bodywork in 1977 to replace them.

+Nationalisation

 On 1 January 1969, Northern became part of the National Bus Company.
 On 1 May 1970, neighbouring Venture Transport was purchased with 86 buses.

+Privatisation

-In February 1987, as part of the privatisation of the National Bus Company and by now trading as Go-Ahead Northern (Please note, as a local, it is now known as "Go North East".)
-There is a separate subdivision of the Go-Ahead Group known as Go North West, and was a rebrand of the north east based division around the 2011 period), Northern General Transport was sold in a management buyout, becoming the first company of what is now the Go-Ahead Group.
+In February 1987, as part of the privatisation of the National Bus Company and by now trading as Go-Ahead Northern, Northern General Transport was sold in a management buyout, becoming the first company of what is now the Go-Ahead Group.
 The Northern General Transport Company Ltd was renamed Go Northern Limited in June 1998, and is still owned by the Go-Ahead Group although the company has been dormant since approximately 2009.
-See the Go-Ahead Group page for more information on the operating history since privatisation in 1987.
+See the Go-Ahead Group article for more information on the operating history since privatisation in 1987.